- New mandatory public health measures in effect April 6.

 There is a revival fee which varies depending on the type of corporation or organization you want to revive.

-Service providers will charge a government fee and a service fee for revival of Alberta corporations and reinstatement of extra-provincial corporations.
+Service providers will charge a government fee and a registry agent fee for revival of Alberta corporations and reinstatement of extra-provincial corporations.

 Alberta corporation

-- has monetary or legal rights who has been affected by the corporation’s dissolution (for example: a director, shareholder or creditor) and/or
+- has had monetary or legal rights affected by the corporation’s dissolution such as a director, shareholder or creditor and/or

-- had a direct relationship with the corporation before it was dissolved
+- had a direct relationship with the corporation prior to dissolution

 Step 2.
 Get an Alberta NUANS report (if applicable)

-If your corporation has been dissolved for 3 or more years, you will also need to provide an Alberta NUANS report to find out if any similarly-named corporations were formed after your corporation was dissolved
+If the corporation has been dissolved for 3 or more years, provide an Alberta NUANS report to find out if any similarly-named corporations were formed after your corporation was dissolved.

 Step 3.
 Drop off the forms